Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ## Introduction

-A distributed system is one in which components located at networked computers communicate and coordinate their actions only by passing messages.
+A distributed system is one in which components located at networked computers communicate and coordinate their actions only by **passing messages**.
 This definition leads to the following especially significant characteristics of distributed systems: concurrency of components, lack of a global clock and independent failures of components.

 The challenges arising from the construction of distributed systems are the heterogeneity of their components, openness (which allows components to be added or replaced),